viennamaterials/viennamaterials-dev/README.md

 $> make -j4  # adjust to your CPU core count for efficient parallel building
 </pre>

-If desired, the required files can be installed to a specific location via issuing.
+If desired, the required files can be installed to a specific location via using CMakes "CMAKE_INSTALL_PREFIX" parameter during the configuration phase (see above).
 Note that the run-time path to the ViennaMaterials library will be encoded into the examples, enabling to execute the examples outside of the build location.
 <pre>